Edmonton Folk Music Festival

-The Edmonton Folk Music Festival (EFMF) is an annual four-day outdoor music event held the second weekend of August in Edmonton, Alberta, Canada, established in 1980 by Don Whalen.
-The festival continues to draw many people from around the world as both spectators and performers.
-The current producer of the festival is Terry Wickham.
+The Edmonton Folk Music Festival (often called Edmonton Folk Fest) is one of Canada’s most celebrated music festivals, held every August in Edmonton, Alberta.
+Founded in 1980, it takes place in Gallagher Park, a scenic hillside venue overlooking the city’s downtown skyline.

 During the daytime hours of the festival, there are six active stages hosting workshops and concerts.
 Food vendors number in the dozens, ranging from carnival fare to vegetarian and world cuisine.
 A tent village houses craftspeople and there is a CD tent where the performers' albums can be purchased.
 There is also a large and busy beer garden, which serves more beer than any other single event in western Canada.

-The EFMF relies heavily on volunteers which keeps ticket prices down.
-Volunteers do everything from picking garbage to working as stage hands.
+The EFMF is a volunteer based event which keeps ticket prices down.
+Volunteers help conduct the festival each year, filling roles including food and drink service, venue security, and construction of the event stages.
 There are over 2700 people on the volunteer list each year.

 The EFMF is held at Gallagher Park, on the southern slope of the North Saskatchewan River valley.
 During the winter the area is a ski club.
 The mainstage audience seating is a natural amphitheatre with great sightlines.
 The skyline of downtown Edmonton acts as a backdrop for the stage.

 For two years, a fifth evening of music was added, with revenue from that concert being dedicated to the festival's endowment fund.
 Since 2011, the festival has been four days.

-The festival is extremely successful, and has sold out for 21 years (as of 2015) (12,000 weekend passes and 1,000 single-day tickets evenly divided between in-person and online sales) in just minutes.

 Performers

 The Edmonton Folk Music Festival has hosted musicians from six continents, including acts from Cuba, Mexico, Brazil, Zimbabwe, South Africa, Kenya, Mongolia, China, India, and Tuva.
 The majority of performers come from Canada, the United States, and the United Kingdom.

 The festival showcases performers in many genres.
 Most years, folk, Celtic, bluegrass, blues, gospel, roots, and worldbeat acts perform.
 Global representation is a major part of the festival, with musicians travelling from North America, Latin America, Europe, Africa, Asia, and Australia every year.
-Past main stage performers include k.d. lang, Joni Mitchell, Blue Rodeo, Stan Rogers, Great Big Sea, Oysterband, Loreena McKennitt, Norah Jones, Steve Earle, The Blind Boys Of Alabama, David Gray, Neko Case, Van Morrison, David Byrne, Michael Franti, Hanggai, K'Naan, and Passenger.
+Past main stage performers include k.d. lang, Joni Mitchell, Blue Rodeo, Stan Rogers, Great Big Sea, Oysterband, Loreena McKennitt, Norah Jones, Steve Earle, The Blind Boys Of Alabama, David Gray, Neko Case, Van Morrison, David Byrne, Michael Franti, Hanggai, K'Naan, Passenger, Mt.
+Joy, and Rainbow Kitten Surprise.
 In addition to mainstage and sidestage concerts by individual artists, the festival has artists collaborate on shared stages.
+At its earliest beginnings in the 1980s, beloved Canadian artists Sylvia Tyson, Connie Kaldor and Stan Rogers were considered, "nucleus of the first Edmonton Folk Music Festival.”

 Each year, the festival showcases local Edmonton performers, from youth to young adults to seasoned performers.